CHRIS TELLS IT LIKE IT IS

 Interestingly, before mange, foxes that could be described as “bold” or “friendly” were relatively common in Bristol.
 My impression is that we now have fewer bold foxes.
 We are still trying to work out why this may have happened.
 But there is no evidence that urban foxes generally are getting bigger or bolder, or pose more of a risk to people.

 But why would they want to frighten the public?
 There are two agendas here.
-Firstly, the hunting fraternity, whose actions were popularly curtailed in 2004 by the Hunting Act (not that they have paid much attention to it) are desperately trying to get the Coalition Government to overturn the act and re-legalise foxhunting – which will also serve to re-legalise stag hunting, hare coursing and otter hunting.
+Firstly, the hunting fraternity, whose actions were popularly curtailed in 2004 by the Hunting Act (not that they have paid much attention to it) have desperately tried to get successive governments to overturn the act and re-legalise foxhunting – which will also serve to re-legalise stag hunting, hare coursing and otter hunting.
 Secondly, there is an annual, concerted campaign by ‘pest controllers’ who tell us the rat population has doubled; mole numbers are increasing; grey squirrels are responsible for the deaths of thousands of red squirrels; magpies are responsible for songbird decline and many other myths, generalisations and exaggerations.

-Only two national newspapers carried the latest ‘giant fox’ claim.
-They are the usual suspects – The Daily Mail and The Daily Telegraph – both supporters of bringing back bloodsports and always the first to leap without question upon an anti-fox story, regardless of it’s obvious lack of credibility.
+Two national newspapers tend to be the usual banner-carriers of the bloodsports fraternity.
+They are the usual suspects – The Daily Mail and The Daily Telegraph – both prepared to leap without question upon any anti-fox story, regardless of it’s obvious lack of credibility.